passelma42/Field-Sequencing/docs/Tutorial-Data-Analysis-HPC.md

 ### 3.4 Run with real data

 Time to put theory into practice.
-You can all start with your first analysis.
+You are now ready to start with your first analysis.
+Using the data from samples you collected yourselves in Benin during the 2024 fieldtrip.
+Here an overview of the steps to follow (see below `3.4.1` for further details).

 1. 10 samples are selected for you.
 Check the **Mycoblitz2024_specimenlist** on Teams to find out which samples are selected for you.
 2. Find and download your samples from the `/kyukon/data/gent/courses/2024/mycoblitz_EXT001/input/wf-amplicon_DATA` download folder.